denisgruba/CocktailRecipes/readme.md

 Uses [TheCocktailDB](http://www.thecocktaildb.com/) API to list and filter Cocktail recipes.
 Allows to save drinks as Favorite.

 - List Cocktails by Alcoholic and Non Alcoholic
-- Filter Out Items that are missing pictures
+- Filter Out Items that are missing pictures (Setting saved in Local Storage)
 - See the recipe details
 - Add recipe to Favorites
 - Favorite Recipes are stored in browser's Local Storage